Visanduma/nova-settings/Readme.md

 }
 ```

-### Customizing settings section
+### 💠 Customizing the settings class

-You can customize settings class as per our needs
+You can customize settings class as per your needs

-customizing settings menu icon. you can use any [Heroicons](https://v1.heroicons.com/)
+Customizing settings menu icon. you can use any [Heroicons](https://v1.heroicons.com/)

 ```php
 public $icon = 'bell';
 ```

-customizing section label
+Customizing section label

 ```php
  public function label():string

  {

     return 'User contacts';